ozx1812/QueryIdentifierAPI/README.md

 ## problem solving

 - here the input text identification task is simple and compute intensive, can be solved using regex match
+- api can be developed using various frameworks.
+- fastapi - high performance api, built around starlette and pydantic